When Is the Right Time to Start a Branding Project?

 Everything else?
 That's exactly what the branding process is designed to surface.

 The questions most companies think they need to answer first — how do we want to be perceived? who is our primary audience? what do we actually stand for? — are the questions a well-run brand strategy process is built to excavate.
 You don't come in with the answers.
-You come in with the willingness to find them.
+You come in with the willingness to find them — and, for the strategic work, with enough real-world signal from the market to test those answers against.

 How a good branding process makes you ready